-Employees injured or ill from either on-the-job (industrial) or off-the-job (nonindustrial) causes may, at the City's sole discretion, be assigned to light, limited, or modified duty.
+Employees injured or ill from either on-the-job (industrial) or off-the-job (non-industrial) causes may, at the City's sole discretion, be assigned to light, limited, or modified duty.
 Such assignments shall be temporary.
 They may involve duties that differ slightly from the normal work duties of the employee but shall be duties substantially within the scope of those normally performed by other employees with the same job classification.
-Such light or limited duty assignment shall not affect the employee's job classification or retirement status (i.e. Safety vs. Non-Safety Retirement).
-Such light, limited, or modified duty shall terminate when the employee is physically able to perform all his/her normal work duties.
+Such light or limited duty assignment shall not affect the employee's job classification or retirement status (i.e., Safety vs. Non-Safety Retirement).
+Such light, limited, or modified duty shall terminate when the employee is physically able to perform all his/her normal work duties; when the City is no longer able reasonably to accommodate the employee's restrictions; or as otherwise permitted by law.